Undergraduate President candidate profile: Ria Massoni

-The Polytechnic asked the candidates for Undergraduate President to discuss their goals and to reflect on their experiences in Student Government.
-Here are the responses we received.
+The Polytechnic asked the candidate for Undergraduate President to discuss her goals and leadership experience and to reflect on Student Government as a whole.
+Here are her responses.

-[Editor’s note: The following was edited for clarity and for The Poly's grammatical and mechanical style.
-The Poly did not receive responses from Harshil Patel ’23. ]
+[Editor’s note: The following was edited for clarity and for The Poly's grammatical and mechanical style.]

 Why do you want to be Undergraduate President?